GameWithPixels/PixelsApp/README.md

 ## iOS (iPhone)

-You'll probably need to change the bundle identifier, sign the device with your own certificates and remove manual provisionning profile setup by Unity in Build Settings.
+You'll probably need to change the bundle identifier, sign the device with your own certificates and remove manual provisioning profile setup by Unity in Build Settings.

 If you get a `MapFileParser.sh: Permission denied` error, check this [link](https://issuetracker.unity3d.com/issues/ios-mapfileparser-dot-sh-permission-denied-when-building-xcode-project-built-from-windows-directly-to-a-macos-shared-folder).